f41thful/tetris/README.md

 You can execute it from the terminal or directly from IntelliJ

 ### From terminal
+**java -jar target/tetris.jar width height**

 **java -cp tetris2-1.0-SNAPSHOT-jar-with-dependencies.jar:. com.software_engineering_professor.main.TetrisEntrypoint width height**

-width and height, both as a package, are optional parameters (0 or 2 parameters can be passed but not 1).
+width and height, both as a group, are optional parameters (0 or 2 parameters can be passed but not 1).

 ## How to use it
 In order to move the piece, just use the arrow keys (left, right and down).